olincollege/cute-animals-reddit/README.md

 2. Word Clouds that show what words are frequently used in the comments to describe the top 4 animals.
 3. Linear Time graphs to show over the years what proportion of upvotes and comments the top 4 animals have.
 ## Requirements
 Our code requires matplotlib, pandas, praw and wordcloud libraries to run correctly.
-Execute the folloiwng commands in the terminal to get those libraries.
+Execute the following commands in the terminal to get those libraries.
 ```shell
 pip install pandas
 pip install matplotlib